 Given how my occasional tangents into politics are often dark and brooding, I’m going to discuss something more positive and upbeat today, all while still taking underhanded jabs at people I don’t know and offending most viewers.
 Then again, today’s topic isn’t so much “political” as it is demographic or cultural.
-Given how much of my love of film is domestic (i.e. most of the films I love are American produced and/or center on American culture), and how prolific American culture is and how frequently it is exported overseas, I thought it would be amusing to summarize the bite-size, surface-level touchstones (re: stereotypes) of my country that have become popularized as a result.
-One could also consider this a tongue-in-cheek riff on tourist guidebooks for those who wish to visit the United States, particularly those curious enough to experience its latest version in this brave new world of mobbed up reality television hosts as presidents.
+Given how much of my love of film is domestic (most of the films I like are American productions), how prolific American culture is, and how frequently it is exported overseas, I thought it amusing to summarize the bite-size, surface-level touchstones (re: stereotypes) of my country that have become popularized as a result.
+One could consider this a tongue-in-cheek riff on tourist guidebooks for those who wish to visit the United States, particularly those curious enough to experience its latest version in this brave new world of mobbed up reality television hosts as presidents.
 Enjoy the following delineations of my homeland as distinguished by region and population density:

 Cities = Examples include the entire Northeast Megalopolis (Boston, New York, Philadelphia, Baltimore, DC).
 These people are the fast-talking, fast-walking, uppity, ethnically diverse cosmopolitans you see in all kinds of movies, television shows, and mainstream American news media.
 Numerous ethnic and recent immigrant enclaves are nestled within these areas, and are often non-American tourists’ first stop Stateside.
 This is a good introduction for first-time visitors to the USA, given the cosmopolitan segue-way into American culture, ease of travel, diversity of American immigrant food, ubiquity of public transportation, and likelihood of familial connections.
 Please note, however, that sampling the urban Northeast and/or West Coast only to leave the US afterward is akin to thinking all of Indonesia may be encapsulated by Jakarta, Russia by Moscow, the United Kingdom by London, or India by Mumbai or Delhi.
 Feel me?

 Country = Overshadowed by its dominant, world famous urban counterpart, the rural Northeast consists of eclectic, laid back small towns nestled in dense forests atop rolling hills.
 The idyllic woodlands, pleasant atmosphere, and relatively conservative yet unassuming people are a scenic contrast from the overwhelming East Coast big cities.
 It’s a nice first step outside urban America after visiting New York or DC, and an introduction to so-called Middle America.

 Known for its stark cultural conservatism, humidity, and ethnic conflicts, the Southeastern United States has been either fairly or unfairly maligned, depending on whom you talk to, as the racist, gun-toting, redneck backwater version of America, the yin to the urban Northeast’s yang.
 As a native small-town Midwesterner (next up!), yet also a snobbish liberal, I’m somewhat in the middle of derision and romanticism of the culturally rich, controversial American South.
 For those adventurous tourists looking for more “off-beat” cities or “purebred Americana” and to avoid the fun but cliched tourist traps of the Northeast, proceed to this charismatic side of the American experience. –> The orange region on the map.

 Cities = Examples include Savannah (Georgia), New Orleans (Louisiana), Nashville (Tennessee), Tallahassee (Florida), Birmingham (Alabama), San Antonio and El Paso (Texas).
 These cities, plus a few others, are Southeastern metro areas that are regionally unique (distinct?) and the least cosmopolitan, unlike, say, the bland Atlanta (Georgia), Houston (Texas), and many Floridian cities.
 Whether you want to experience live country music (Nashville), experience a cultural mishmash of Francophone Catholic Creole with unsettling Caribbean slave lord legacy (New Orleans), or visit the distilled arrogant independence of the American spirit in San Antonio, Southeastern cities have nothing if not flavor.

 Country = As memorable as their urban counterparts, if not more so, my affection for the Cajun subcultures of Louisiana, the cowboy ranching lifestyles of rural Texas, and the tranquil antebellum landscapes of Georgia are based in their distinct geopolitical personality.
 Those looking for stereotypical non-rhotic Southern Drawls (e.g. y’all, Oh mah Lawd I do declare… ), rampant gun culture, and racism need look no further.
 The rural Southeast is far more ethnically diverse than the rural Northeast or Midwest, and is also more interesting in terms of geography, foliage, and wildlife, in my opinion.
 Not to mention, Cajun creole and Tex-Mex cuisines are so ubiquitous that you don’t need big cities to eat well.
 Even your average fried chicken joint kicks ass.

 As a native of this area, specifically the rural part, I feel the least comfortable speaking of its stereotypes and/or appeal to outsiders because I’m so close to it… but I’m gonna take a shot at it.
 Endless flat farmlands and hot, humid summers await. –> The blue region of the map.